Covid Vaccines and Allergies

 Updated 15 August 2022

-"Get your Covid vaccine shots" is all the cry, and that is indeed what we all need.
+"Get your Covid vaccine shots" will soon be the cry again for the new season, and that is indeed what we will all need.
 But what if you have allergies?
 Will it be safe for you?
 Quite possibly not; recorded reactions against the jabs range from the widely experienced Covid arm to a few rare cases of death.
 This note tries to paint the overall clinical picture, in the hope that someone out there might find it useful – or even do something to improve matters.
 That improvement is desperately needed by some of the most vulnerable among us, who are being ignored by the medical establishment.
-Contrary to recent uninformed claims;
+Contrary to uninformed official claims;